KWSNick/filmnight/README.md

 |Breakpoint	|Class infix |Dimensions |
 |-----------|------------|-----------|
 |Extra extra extra large|xxxl| ≥2560px|

-Minor responsive issues were identified and rectified, resulting in no known issues.

-The results of the test can be seen in the document [Responsive Tests](static/docs/responsive.pdf)

 ## Browser Compatibility
 The site was loaded in several browsers to assess for cross browser compatibility.